-The Lithgow Small Arms Factory was established in 1912 by the Australian government to start manufacturing weapons in Australia as opposed to purchasing defence materials from the UK.
+The Lithgow Small Arms Factory was established in 1912 by the Australian government to start manufacturing weapons in Australia instead of purchasing defence materials from the UK.

-The factory became an important supplier of weapons to the Australian army before and during both World Wars.
+The factory became an important weapons supplier to the Australian army before and during both World Wars.

 The factory is still in existence today, and the museum is a separate entity located on the factory grounds.

 The museum is now home to a comprehensive collection of modern firearms from around the world and is a showcase of Australian manufacturing.

 Read more about the Lithgow Small Arms Factory Museum.